elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 The `identifier-type` distinguishes between two DID types:

 1. The `key` type, inspired from the [`did:key`](https://w3c-ccg.github.io/did-method-key/) method
-2. The `net` type that identifies the DID and the originating network of the DID
+2. The `unique-identifier` type that identifies the DID and the originating network of the DID

 DIDs of `key` type are ephemeral and immutable.
 DIDs of `key` type are always generated from the Cosmos blockchain address they refer to.
 For example, see these DIDs of `key` type: